JNP-Solutions/Slacken/README.md

 The cluster configuration we generally recommend is 4 GB RAM per CPU (but 2 GB per CPU may be enough for small workloads).
 For large workloads, the worker nodes should have fast physical hard drives, such as NVMe.
 On EMR Spark will automatically use these drives for temporary space.
-Suitable machine types may be e.g. the m7gd and m6gd families.
-We recommend at least 16 CPUs per machine.
+We have found the m7gd and m6gd machine families to work well.

 To run on AWS EMR, first, install the AWS CLI.
-Copy `slacken-aws.sh.template` to a new file, e.g. `slacken-aws.sh` and edit the file to configure some settings such as the S3 bucket to use for the Slacken jar.
+Copy `slacken-aws.sh.template` to a new file, e.g. `slacken-aws.sh` and edit the file to configure some settings such as the S3 bucket to use for thie Slacken jar.
 Then, create the AWS EMR cluster, and set its ID using the `AWS_EMR_CLUSTER` environment variable. `slacken-aws.sh` may then be invoked in the same way as `slacken.sh` in the examples above.